Rolling circle replication: Rolling circle amplification (RCA)

 The derivative form of rolling circle replication has been successfully used for amplification of DNA from very small amounts of starting material.
-This amplification technique is named as rolling circle amplification (RCA).
+This amplification technique is called rolling circle amplification (RCA).
 Different from conventional DNA amplification techniques such as polymerase chain reaction (PCR), RCA is an isothermal nucleic acid amplification technique where the polymerase continuously adds single nucleotides to a primer annealed to a circular template which results in a long concatemer ssDNA that contains tens to hundreds of tandem repeats (complementary to the circular template).

 There are five important components required for performing a RCA reaction: